Rome holiday itinerary, day 3: Exploring more of Rome’s historical center

 We looked around, threw our coins and took some really bad selfies.
 We don’t usually take selfies, so we lack the practice and we’re kind of against selfie sticks, too.

 I was especially looking forward to taking Mathieu to see the Pantheon.
-He truly enjoys studying how things are built and the ceiling and the floor designs particularly interested him here.
+He truly enjoys studying how things are built, so he was interested in the ceiling and the floor designs.

 The entire interior of the Pantheon is breathtaking, to be honest.
-And the reason why this incredible building is so well preserved today is that it was turned into a church in the year 609.
+The reason for staying well-preserved?
+The Pantheon become a church in the year 609.
+Changing its purpose meant keeping the masterpiece alive.

-The Pantheon was initially a pagan temple commissioned by Marcus Agrippa in the year 27 BC, during the reign of Emperor Augustus.
+The Pantheon used to be a pagan temple.
+Marcus Agrippa commissioned it in 27 BC, during the reign of Emperor Augustus.
 That structure burned down, and in its place, Emperor Hadrian created the new structure between the years 118 and 125.
-Over time, the Pantheon has endured a lot: barbarians robbed it of whatever could be carried, Constantine II took the gold plates of the roof, and in 1625 Urban VIII melted the bronze panels of the ceiling to build a cannon for Sant’Angelo Castle.
+Over time, the Pantheon has endured a lot: multiple barbarian robberies, Constantine II took the gold plates of the roof, and in 1625 Urban VIII melted the bronze panels of the ceiling to build a cannon for Sant’Angelo Castle.
 After all of this, the Pantheon remains one of the wonders of the world, even to this day.

 Outside, in Piazza della Rotonda, in front of the Pantheon, we have the Fontana del Pantheon.
 Sculpted out of marble by Leonardo Sormani in 1575, the fountain stands high thanks to the later addition of Ramses’s obelisk, in 1711.